chrimelis/Muon-Detector/README.md

 ## Quick Instructions
 The codebase includes several Python files which contain some documentation.
 I should highlight here that to run a Monte Carlo simulation there are two options available
 1. Run independently the file `full_muon_detector.py`.
 This will use different random events on every run.
-2. Run first the `muon_generator.py` which will store the random events in a `.npz` file and then run `muon_simulator.py` to get the Monte Carlo simulation results for the specific randomly sampled data stored in the `.npz` file.
+2. Run first the `muon_generator.py` which will generate and store the random events in a `.npz` file.
+Then run `muon_simulator.py` to get the Monte Carlo simulation results for the specific data stored in the `.npz` file.

+A detailed (LaTeX-produced) report is available in the `report.pdf` file

 ## Detector Characteristics

 ### Geometry